sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ### Reactive Map, Set and Date

-Svelte provides reactive wrappers for the native `Map`, `Set` and `Date` objects.
-These can be found imported from `svelte/reactivity` and used just like their native equivalents.
+Svelte provides reactive `Map`, `Set` and `Date` classes.
+These can be imported from `svelte/reactivity` and used just like their native counterparts.

 ```svelte
 <script>